KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 }
 ```

-Although the range is small we see the expected averages, which looks great.
+Although the range of the `byte` data type is small, we see the expected averages, which looks great.
 Unfortunately, with just 256 possible values in a range we cannot apply the NIST tests with the Random Bitstream Tester.

 #### Results `short`